 del Hierro UA

-is an urban and architectural consultancy firm established in Amsterdam and Quito with experience in educational and cultural projects in Latin America.
+is an urban and architectural consultancy firm established in The Netherlands and Ecuador with experience in educational and cultural projects in Latin America.

 Throughout the years, several valuable colleagues have collaborated in architectural and research projects.
 Many thanks go to Hugo Acosta, Erick Álvarez, Kevin Aragón, Ericka Arregui, Joaquín Arrobo, María del Carmen Burbano, Mauro Cepeda, Francisco Cevallos, Abel Coenen, Fabiola Cruz, Julián Dávalos, José de La Torre, Felipe Donoso, Andrés Endara, Luis Felipe Flores, Mike Fonseca, Andrés Granda, Santiago Granda, Paula Izurieta, Michelle Jaramillo, Alejandro Jurado, Maryangel Mesa, Mauricio Mesías, Roberto Morales, Gabriel Moyer-Perez, Salomé Ordóñez, Santiago Ruales, Rashid Saá, Daniel Sáenz, Janina Sánchez, Pablo Silva, Cristhian Tuárez and Santiago Vaca.

 Pansierstraat 14B, 2584 EJ The Hague, The Netherlands. +31 6 58837878

 12 de Octubre N26-141, 14B Quito, Ecuador. +593 9 94236322

 Web design: Delphine Lejeune